schollii/pypubsub/docs/about.rst

 Roadmap
 -------

-List of things I would like to add to Pypubsub:
+List of things I would like to add to PyPubSub:

-- complete implementation of multi-threading helper class, no change required to Pypubsub, rather just utility class to help user (pseudo-code already in src/contrib)
+- complete implementation of multi-threading helper class, no change required to PyPubSub, rather just utility class to help user (pseudo-code already in src/contrib)
-- figure out a good way to prevent wrapped listener subscriptions from being DOA (Pypubsub only keeps weak reference to listener, so if listener subscribe like ``pub.subscribe( wrapper(yourListener) )`` then listener will be unsubscribed as soon as subscribe returns; you need
+- figure out a good way to prevent wrapped listener subscriptions from being DOA (PyPubSub only keeps weak reference to listener, so if listener subscribe like ``pub.subscribe( wrapper(yourListener) )`` then listener will be unsubscribed as soon as subscribe returns; you need
   ``refListener = wrapper(yourListener); pub.subscribe(refListener)``)
-- finish the src/contrib/monitor implementation to monitor Pypubsub messages, or some way of monitoring message sending
+- finish the src/contrib/monitor implementation to monitor PyPubSub messages, or some way of monitoring message sending

 If anyone is interested in helping, please post on the dev forum.

 The following is no longer on list of things to do:

 - support pubsub over UDP and TCP sockets: mqtt does this!
-Pypubsub and mqtt are complementary: Pypubsub for messaging between application components within one Python interpreter; mqtt for messaging between compoonents on a network.
+PyPubSub and mqtt are complementary: PyPubSub for messaging between application components within one Python interpreter; mqtt for messaging between compoonents on a network.